 Robyn’s recorded presentations are clear, pithy, precise, and practical.
 You will also enjoy her conversations with Dr. Christopher Perrin, which follow each presentation.
 In these discussions, she often goes into further depth and detail, sharing examples and anecdotes that further illumine her advice and counsel.

-Robyn Burlew is the upper school principal and dean of academics at the Veritas School in Richmond, VA.
-Her career spans some 15 years in classical education.
+Robyn Burlew is the Head of Upper School at the Veritas School in Richmond, VA.
+Her career spans a couple decades in classical education.
 She first served as a 6th grade teacher, then as an upper school principal, and then as academic dean at Covenant Christian Academy in Harrisburg, PA, before taking the upper school and academic head position at the Veritas School.
 Robyn has 3 grown daughters who have all been classically educated.
 Robyn excels at bringing classical, pedagogical principles to bear practically and effectively in the classroom.
-She is a committed mentor of teachers who devotes an entire day each week to faithfully observing classes and coaching teachers.
+She is a committed mentor of teachers who devotes an entire day every other week to faithfully observing classes and coaching teachers.
 Robyn has a BS in biology from Houghton College, where she also minored in mathematics.
 She also holds an MEd from Covenant College in integrated curriculum and instruction.